 - Work Philosophy: A brief description of your beliefs about yourself and the industry.

 - Career Goals: Your professional goals for the next five years .

 - Resume: An overview of your skills and work experience.

 How to select the best work samples

-Ask yourself the following questions about each sample: What will this work demonstrate-skills, competencies or achievement of goals?
-Also, ask yourself. . .
+Ask yourself the following questions about each sample: How will this work demonstrate your skills, competencies, or achievement of goals?

-Community Services: Briefly explain the project or include a brochure explaining the organization or project.
-Include any work samples, photographs of the experience and letters of recognition which prove your participation and/or involvement.
+- Community Services: Briefly explain the project and include any work samples or photographs of the experience and letters of recognition which prove your participation and/or involvement.